What Happens if You Click on a Phishing Link?

 You should additionally follow the following steps in addition to the above-mentioned rapid tips:

-- Make sure your computer’s software and security is up to date
+- Make sure your computer’s software and security are up to date

 - Use passwords that are difficult to guess.